itsthisjustin/airatelimit/README.md

 ### Anthropic / Claude

-> **Note:** All providers use the OpenAI SDK format.
-We automatically route to the correct provider based on the model name.
+> Use the same OpenAI SDK—just change the model name and API key.

 ```typescript
 import OpenAI from 'openai';